How to Save Tax With Health Insurance?

 Table of Contents

-1. The maximum deduction on health insurance premiums spent for oneself, partner, kids, and parents is Rs.
-25,000 per year, provided the individual is under the age of 60.
+1. The maximum deduction one can avail on the health insurance policy premium paid for self, spouse, children, and parents is Rs.
+25,000 per year, on the condition that the age of the individual should not be more than 60 years.

-Now that you're aware of the tax benefits of health insurance, figure out what's possible for you or which conditions you meet.
-While you're about it, keep in mind that you won't be able to claim tax benefits for an insurance premium paid for siblings.
+Now that you are aware of the tax-saving feature with health insurance, go ahead and find what’s feasible for you or which condition you fulfill.
+While moving ahead, do not forget that you cannot gain tax benefits for a policy premium paid for siblings.

 Disclaimer: This article is issued in the general public interest and meant for general information purposes only.
 Readers are advised not to rely on the contents of the article as conclusive in nature and should research further or consult an expert in this regard.